KamThom/pupil_daq/README.md

 ### Per-device controls

 - **VIS LED current** — set as a DAC code (0–4095); the label next to the spinbox shows the equivalent mA before you apply it.
-- **Live plot** — three stacked subplots in **volts / mA vs. elapsed time (seconds)**: CH1 IR PD (top, blue), CH2 VIS PD (middle, red), VIS LED current (bottom, green step function).
-Rolling 30-second window; IR and VIS PD channels auto-scale independently.
+- **Live plot** — three stacked subplots vs. elapsed time (seconds): CH1 IR PD (top, blue, volts) and CH2 VIS PD (middle, red, volts) are fixed.
+The bottom subplot is selectable via the **"Plot 3"** dropdown: VIS LED current (commanded, mA, green step function — the default), or CH1/CH2/CH3/CH4 raw readings in volts.
+CH3 (VIS LED current sense) and CH4 (IR LED current sense) are otherwise not shown anywhere in the live view, so this is the way to inspect them without hardware.
+Rolling 30-second window; each subplot auto-scales independently.
 Dashed yellow vertical lines mark events across all three subplots (device on/off, LED and gain changes, stream state, schedule fires, etc.).
 Requires `matplotlib` (listed in `requirements.txt`).
 - **Disconnect / Connect** — sends a stop-device command before closing the port; the board is left idle rather than running.
 - **Stream decimation** — the firmware sends every Nth sample's `DATA` line; default 10.
 Lower = more data; higher = less serial traffic.
 - **Sample rate** — set in the Streaming section (10–250 Hz, default 100 Hz).
 The firmware gates samples with `micros()` so serial parsing still runs between samples.